Integrated resorts in Singapore: Sentosa

 A fourth contender, a Harrah's Entertainment and Keppel Land consortium, pulled out from the race four days before the deadline.

 The bids were reviewed by a ministerial committee and a tender evaluation committee.
 The ministerial committee was headed by Deputy Prime Minister Prof S Jayakumar and included Tharman Shanmugaratnam, S Iswaran, Mah Bow Tan, Lim Hng Kiang, Dr Vivian Balakrishnan and Raymond Lim as its members.

 Results were announced on 8 December 2006.
 The winning consortium was front-runner Genting International and Star Cruises with their bid for the Resorts World Sentosa.

-Australia

-In August 2018, the Queensland government is set to invite investors to register their interest in developing an Integrated Resort Development in the Gold Coast.
-This comes after a proposed development on the Gold Coast Spit was ended on 1 August 2017.

-Cyprus

-The City of Dreams Mediterranean, developed by the Integrated Casino Resorts Cyprus Consortium, will be the first integrated resort on Cyprus.
-It is expected to launch in 2021.

-Japan

-On 20 July 2018, the Japanese Diet passed a bill allowing the establishment of casinos in three Japanese cities.
-Under the Integrated Resort Implementation Law, "the casinos will be embedded in family-friendly resorts, partly in a bid to counter their seedy image"; customers are limited to three visits a week; and locals will have to pay an entrance charge of ¥6000, while foreigners can enter for free.
-The bill "clearly takes a leaf from Singapore's book".

-Philippines

-In 2007, the Philippine Amusement & Gaming Corporation (PAGCOR) opened Entertainment City by the Manila Bay to four integrated resorts.

-Sri Lanka

-Cinnamon Life Colombo is Sri Lanka's first integrated resort.
-The resort is consist of 800 room hotel, 47-storeyed resident tower and convention center with 5,000 seating capacity.